olimorris/neotest-rspec/README.md

 })
 ```

-### Running tests in a docker container
+### Running tests in a Docker container

-The following configuration overrides `rspec_cmd` to run a docker container
-(using docker-compose) and overrides `transform_spec_path` to pass the spec
-file as a relative path instead of an absolute path to rspec.
-The
-`results_path` needs to be set to a location which is available to both the
-container and the host.
+The following configuration overrides `rspec_cmd` to run a Docker container (using `docker-compose`) and overrides `transform_spec_path` to pass the spec file as a relative path instead of an absolute path to RSpec.
+The `results_path` needs to be set to a location which is available to both the container and the host.

 ```lua
 require("neotest").setup({